EnviroCentre/monitoring-module/docs/source/intro.rst

 Introduction
 ============

-The HEC-DSS Monitoring Module is a set of HEC-DSSVue scripts for managing environmental monitoring data.
+The `Monitoring Module` is a set of HEC-DSSVue scripts for managing environmental monitoring data.
 The following scripts are included:

  1. Importing water quality data measured using a hand-held device.
  2. Importing laboratory water quality analytical results.
  3. Creating timeseries plots of water quality data.

 HEC-DSS stores data using A- to F-parts.
-The HEC-DSS Monitoring Module uses these as follows:
+The `Monitoring Module` uses these as
+follows:

  - A-part: Site name
  - B-part: Monitoring point within the site